corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 java -jar networkmap.jar --config-file network-map.conf --set-network-parameters network-parameters.conf --network-truststore network-root-truststore.jks --truststore-password trustpass --root-alias cordarootca
 ```

-Upon successfully setting the initial parameters, you will see the follwing details displayed to the console:
+Upon successfully setting the initial parameters, you will see the following details displayed to the console:

 ```guess
 Saved initial network parameters to be signed: